WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ```

-The authorization server authenticates the clients, and returns a user code, a device code and a URL:
+The authorization server authenticates the clients, and returns a user code, a device code, and a URL:

 ```